ranhalprin/node-google-spreadsheet-as-promised/README.md

 - `worksheet_id` -- the numeric ID of the worksheet you want to work with, usually 0 for the default tab.

+#### 'GoogleSpreadsheetAsPromised.getWorksheetByName(worksheet_title)'

+Resolves to a WorksheetAsPromised object that represents one of the worksheets (tabs) in the spreadsheet.

+- `worksheet_title' -- the string title of the worksheet you want to work with.
+If titles are not unique, use getWorksheet(id) instead.

 ----------------------------------

 ### `WorksheetAsPromised`